telerik/xaml-docs/controls/radgridview/sorting/programmatic.md

 # Programmatic Sorting

-Besides the built-in sorting functionality you are able to use a programmatic approach to sort the data in __RadGridView__.
+Besides the built-in sorting functionality, you are able to use a programmatic approach to sort the data in __RadGridView__.
 This is achieved via the __SortDescriptors__ collection.
 This collection of __ISortDescriptor__ objects allows you to use descriptors which define the sorting property (or column) and the sorting direction for the bound data.
-As this is a collection you are able not only to add, but to remove or clear the entries in it too.
+As this is a collection, you are able not only to add, but to remove or clear the entries in it too.

 >tipIf you use __ICollectionView__ as data source RadGridView will automatically synchronize the __SortDescriptors__ of the source with its own ones.